frank-xiangyu-liao/CarND-Term1-Lane-Lines/project_writeup.md

 2. Build a pipeline function to process consecutive image stream
 3. Apply the pipeline to a video to mark lane lines consecutively

 All the required files are contained in the [Github repository](https://github.com/frank-xiangyu-liao/CarND-Term1-Lane-Lines).
-It also includes an exported HTML file (to add link) of the notebook for viewing pleasure.
+It also includes an [exported HTML file](./P1.html) of the notebook for viewing pleasure.

 [//]: # (Image References)